Skip to main content

 Date and time: Monday 10 June, 09:00 - 12:00

-Location: Crowne Plaza Athens - Ballroom EF
+Location: Crowne Plaza Athens - Ballroom CD

 Attendance: A ticket can be purchased during the main congress registration process.